FOREX-Dollar enjoys reprieve as euro, sterling feel the heat

 "It seems the news made waves early in the European session Thursday, our London team reporting that this was credited for the euro being sold across the board," analysts at National Australia Bank wrote in a note to clients.

-The common currency also plumbed a fresh three-year low of 120.315 yen on Thursday before paring losses.
-It was last down 0.2 percent at 120.95, down 0.1 percent for the week.
+The common currency also plumbed a fresh three-year low of 120.315 yen but has since drifted up to 121.075.

-The dollar was down 0.1 percent against the yen at 107.02 yen but was still up 0.4 percent in a choppy week that saw it touch 106.26 yen on Thursday, its lowest since May 4.

-"It's very hard to take new positions in dollar/yen now, ahead of next week's central bank meetings, so I think the pair will be rangebound for a while," said Kaneo Ogino, director at foreign exchange research firm Global-info Co in Tokyo.

-The U.S. Federal Reserve is scheduled to hold its two-day policy meeting through Wednesday, while the Bank of Japan concludes its own two-day policy meeting on Thursday.
-China's industrial production and retail sales data due on Monday could also set the tone for Asian trading next week.

-The market continued to give sterling a wide berth, pushing the currency to $1.4450, down slightly and well off this week's peak of $1.4664.
+The market continued to give sterling a wide berth, pushing the currency to $1.4464, well off this week's peak of $1.4664.

-The pound has whipsawed in recent session in response to polls and other developments ahead of the UK's June 23 referendum on EU membership.
+The pound was back near the bottom of a $1.4350-$1.4750 range, just two weeks out before Britons vote in the referendum on EU membership.

-BlackRock, the world's largest asset manager, said financial markets may be under-pricing the "Brexit" risk of Britain leaving the EU.
+BlackRock, the world's largest asset manager, said financial markets may be under pricing the risk of Britain leaving the EU.

 With the euro zone and the UK in focus overnight, the dollar enjoyed a small reprieve.
-Dollar bulls had been hit hard since disappointing payrolls data a week ago convinced investors that the Fed will refrain from hiking interest rates as early as next week's policy review.
+Dollar bulls had been hit hard since last Friday's disappointing payrolls data convinced investors that the Federal Reserve will not hike rates at next week's policy review.

-A stand-out performer this week was the New Zealand dollar, which staged a broad rally after the Reserve Bank of New Zealand on Thursday skipped a chance to cut interest rates and appeared reluctant to cut again.
+A stand out performer was the New Zealand dollar, which staged a broad rally after the Reserve Bank of New Zealand on Thursday skipped a chance to cut interest rates and appeared reluctant to cut again.

 * Some diplomats see plan as way for China to push influence (Adds details, quotes)